Netherlands

 - Arriva Nederland

-- DB and
+- DB

 German operator providing cross-border service to Enschede

-(PEG site in German and Dutch)
+in Dutch)

 Freight Railway and Main Line Freight Operators